ingogriebsch/spring-hateoas-siren/README.md

 In general each [representation model][Spring HATEOAS Representation Model] is rendered into a Siren [entity][Siren Entity].
 Depending on the respective type of the [representation model][Spring HATEOAS Representation Model] the following rules apply:

 ### RepresentationModel
-When this module renders a `RepresentationModel`, it will
+If this module renders a `RepresentationModel`, it will
 * map any custom properties of the representation model (if it has some because it is subclassed) to Siren [properties][Siren Entity Properties].
 * map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).

+#### Example: Serialize a subclassed RepresentationModel having some links
 _A sample representation model type_
 ```
 class PersonModel extends RepresentationModel<PersonModel> {